syncfusion-content/fileformat-docs/File-Formats/PDF/Working-with-DigitalSignature.md

 'Creates a new PDF document
 Dim document As New PdfDocument()
 'Adds a new page
 Dim page As PdfPage = document.Pages.Add()

 'Creates a digital signature
-Dim signature As New PdfSignature(page, "Signature")

-'Adds time stamp by using the server URI signature.TimeStampServer = New TimeStampServer(New Uri("http://syncfusion.digistamp.com"), "user", "123456")
+Dim signature As New PdfSignature(page, "Signature") 'Adds time stamp by using the server URI signature.TimeStampServer = New TimeStampServer(New Uri("http://syncfusion.digistamp.com"), "user", "123456")

-'Saves and closes the document document.Save("Output.pdf") document.Close(True)
+'Save and close the document
+document.Save("Output.pdf")
+document.Close(True)